Logo

 5. Data Organization: Organize and integrate field, laboratory, and metadata into a central system for efficient management.
 For guidance on data organization, see an example here.

-6. Modelling and Mapping: Once data is collected, analyzed, and organized, the next step is modeling and mapping soil properties and types.
-See ISRIC’s tutorials for more details on data preparation and modeling here and here.
+6. Modelling and Mapping: Once data is collected, analysed, and organized, the next step is modelling and mapping soil properties and types.
+See ISRIC’s tutorials for more details on data preparation and modelling here and here.

 7. Applying Soil Information: Apply the soil data and models to various scales, from field-level to global.
 See examples of soil information application here and here.

 8. Data and Information Serving: The final step is making the soil data accessible to users online.
-This can be done through platforms like the Soils4Africa dashboard here and WoSIS here.
+This can be done through platforms like WoSIS here.

 For a comprehensive view of the soil information workflow, refer to ISRIC’s workflow page.
 Additionally, the ISRIC soil community of practice offers a collaborative space for sharing knowledge and learning at every stage of the process, available here.